alejandroEsc/prometheus-k8s/README.md

 # prometheus-k8s
-My take on prometheus for a baremetal k8s cluster
+Repo is a living collection of files to be consumed by my baremetal cluster.